AWS EC2 Storage

 • provide low-cost magnetic storage that defines performance in terms of throughput rather than IOPS.

-• is a good fit for large, sequential workloads such as EMR, ETL, data warehouses, and log processing
+• is a good fit for large, sequential workloads such as EMR, ETL, data warehouses, and log processing.

-• do not support Bootable sc1 volumes
+• do not support boot volumes.

-• are designed to support frequently accessed data
+• are designed to support frequently accessed data.

 • uses a burst-bucket model for performance similar to gp2.
 Volume size determines the baseline throughput of the volume, which is the rate at which the volume accumulates throughput credits.
 Volume size also determines the burst throughput of your volume, which is the rate at which you can spend credits when they are available.